frondadenveradenjulaton55-eng/CCM101-dafronda/Laboratory-05-Cloud-Data-Engineer/minio-deployment.md

 ## File Upload

-After creating the `client-photos` bucket, I uploaded a sample image or text file into the bucket.
+After creating the `client-photos` bucket, I uploaded a sample image  into the bucket.
 The uploaded file confirmed that the MinIO object storage service was functioning.

 ## Screenshots